AIObjectives/tttc-light-js/README.md

 Your cloud instance is now ready to use!

 To upload a new image (e.g. after a fresh git pull), deploy a new docker image to the same instance:

-- Run `./bin/docker-build-gcloud.sh`
-- Open the google console and search for gloud cloud run.
-- Find your project and the `tttc-light-js` app.
-- Click "EDIT AND DEPLOY NEW VERSION".
-- Find the new docker image that you just pushed from the list of available images.

 #### Host Next Client